MRI PROSTATE with Contrast (Dynamic)

 Before the Scan

-• Removal of metallic objects, jewelry, watches, hearing aids, or credit cards.
+• Take all metal, such as jewelry, watches, hearing aids, and credit cards.

 During the Scan